 Weitkamp CA, Proksch K, Tameling C, Munk A

-In this paper, we aim to provide a statistical theory for object matching based on the Gromov-Wasserstein distance.
+In this paper, we aim to provide a statistical theory for object matching based on a lower bound of the Gromov-Wasserstein distance related to the distribution of (pairwise) distances of the considered objects.
 To this end, we model general objects as metric measure spaces.
 Based on this, we propose a simple and efficiently computable asymptotic statistical test for pose invariant object discrimination.
-This is based on an empirical version of a β-trimmed lower bound of the Gromov-Wasserstein distance.
-We derive for β∈[0,1/2) distributional limits of this test statistic.
-To this end, we introduce a novel U-type process indexed in β and show its weak convergence.
-Finally, the theory developed is investigated in Monte Carlo simulations and applied to structural protein comparisons.
+This is based on a (β-trimmed) empirical version of the afore-mentioned lower bound.
+We derive the distributional limits of this test statistic for the trimmed and untrimmed case.
+For this purpose, we introduce a novel U-type process indexed in β and show its weak convergence.
+The theory developed is investigated in Monte Carlo simulations and applied to structural protein comparisons.